How to support a friend doing exams

 Some people work well alone when it comes to study but others can work differently.
-Offer to do some Q&A style study with them if they feel like changing up their pre-exam crams.
+Offer to do some Q&A style study with them if they feel like changing up their pre-exam routine.

 Try to keep them calm

-It can be easy to get sucked into the ‘end of the world’ conversations about whether or not your friend will get 600 points or their first choice or so and so wrote 10 pages in their exam today.
+It can be easy to get sucked into the ‘end of the world’ conversations about whether or not your friend will get 600 points or their first choice, or who wrote 10 pages in their exam today.
 Remind them that all they can do is their best and there are plenty of ways to do the courses and jobs they want to do that aren’t necessarily through the CAO.